Blue and green growth

 Education

-The study programs at the Faculty of Biosciences and Aquaculture are highly related to the focus area of blue and green growth.
+The study programmes available for international students at the Faculty of Biosciences and Aquaculture are highly related to the focus area of blue and green growth.